 City Center Waco intially asked CivicBrand to create parking signage and activate parking lots that Silo visitors currently perceived as too far away.
 However, CivicBrand quickly identified there was a connection and placemaking issue rather than a parking issue.
 By conducting a parking study place brand audit, we realized two things:

 Visitors weren’t aware of what to see beyond Magnolia, because there was no feeling or sense of activity leading them to naturally explore other areas.

 Locals weren’t willing to park further away from their destination because they thought they knew what to expect from a visit downtown and weren’t looking to explore.

-After visiting downtown and conducting a place brand audit, our team designed temporary placemaking concepts that would allow Waco to test different scenarios to better activate downtown.
+After visiting downtown and conducting a place brand audit, our team developed a placemaking strategy that would allow Waco to test different scenarios to activate downtown.

 The first activation was a four-block pedestrian walkway on 6th Street that connected the Silo District and Austin Avenue, two foundational areas of Waco’s urban core.
 The walkway added color and vibrancy to the path between the two districts while creating a visual sense of activity to pull pedestrians from one district to another.
 Additionally, the pathway incorporated wayfinding signage so people using it had a better idea of where they were walking, and people driving by could learn where to park.

 Then on Austin Avenue, we identified an under-utilized street, closed it to cars, and turned it into a pedestrian plaza.
 The plaza consisted of a street mural, lights, tables, chairs, and games.
 The area offered a place to sit and relax during the day and was activated throughout the week with programming — like open mic nights, yoga classes and concerts — that created fun and novel experiences in the space.